MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/migrate-data-to-office-365.md

 ms.assetid: e2fdfc8d-547e-4419-8628-2738ed4e0f46
 f1.keywords:
 - NOCSH
-description: "If you've opted out of FastTrack deployment and you are ready to migrate data to Office 365, this is the place to start."
+description: "If you've opted out of FastTrack deployment and you are ready to migrate data to Microsoft 365, this is the place to start."
 ---

-# Migrate your organization data to Office 365 Enterprise
+# Migrate your organization data to Microsoft 365 Enterprise

-## Ready to migrate your data to Office 365?
+## Ready to migrate your data to Microsoft 365?

-Our [basic set up instructions](https://support.office.com/article/Set-up-Office-365-for-business-6a3a29a0-e616-4713-99d1-15eda62d04fa) help you get everyone using your Office 365 services and applications in the shortest time possible.
-This skips the hybrid scenarios and the more advanced methods for migrating to Office 365.
+Our [basic set up instructions](https://support.office.com/article/Set-up-Office-365-for-business-6a3a29a0-e616-4713-99d1-15eda62d04fa) help you get everyone using your Microsoft 365 services and applications in the shortest time possible.
+This skips the hybrid scenarios and the more advanced methods for migrating to Microsoft 365.

-If you want help getting Office 365 set up, [FastTrack](https://fasttrack.microsoft.com/office) is the easiest way to deploy Office 365, you can also sign in and use the [Setup guides for Office 365 services](setup-guides-for-office-365.md).
+If you want help getting Microsoft 365 set up, [FastTrack](https://fasttrack.microsoft.com/office) is the easiest way to deploy Microsoft 365, you can also sign in and use the [Setup guides for Microsoft 365 services](setup-guides-for-office-365.md).

-## Migrate email to Office 365
+## Migrate email to Microsoft 365
 - Migrate with Exchange Hybrid using the [Exchange Deployment Assistant](https://technet.microsoft.com/exdeploy2013).
 (Administrator)
-- Learn more about the different [ways to migrate email to Office 365](https://support.office.com/article/Ways-to-migrate-multiple-email-accounts-to-Office-365-0a4913fe-60fb-498f-9155-a86516418842).
+- Learn more about the different [ways to migrate email to Microsoft 365](https://support.office.com/article/Ways-to-migrate-multiple-email-accounts-to-Office-365-0a4913fe-60fb-498f-9155-a86516418842).
 - Find alternative ways [people in your organization can migrate their own email, contacts, and calendars](https://support.office.com/article/Migrate-email-and-contacts-to-Office-365-for-business-a3e3bddb-582e-4133-8670-e61b9f58627e).

 ## Migrate files and folders